What To Know About Revolution's Concacaf Match Against Pumas On Wednesday Night

 FOXBORO (CBS) — The Revolution return to continental competition for the first time in 12 years on Wednesday night, with Pumas UNAM coming to Gillette Stadium for the first leg of the Concacaf Champions League quarterfinals.
 The last time New England competed in a continental tournament was in 2010, when the Revs finished as runners-up in the North American SuperLiga.

 New England is in the quarterfinals without having to play a match, as semifinal opponent AS Cavaly had to withdraw from the tournament due to issues with their travel visas.
-The Revs head into Wednesday’s match with an 0-2-0 all-time record in Concacaf Champions League play.READ MORE: Report: Aaron Rodgers Gets Record-Setting Contract To Return To Packers
+The Revs head into Wednesday’s match with an 0-2-0 all-time record in Concacaf Champions League play.READ MORE: Report: J.C.
+Jackson Not Ruling Out Return To Patriots, But Cost Will Likely Be Too High

 But New England has the right man on the sideline for the match, as Bruce Arena coached the 1998 D.C.
 United to a Concacaf Champions Cup.
 Arena led a roster that included current assistant coach Richie Williams, Revolution II head coach Clint Peay, and Revolution technical director Curt Onalfo to the title, one of only two MLS teams to win a Champions Cup.
 Arena also led the LA Galaxy to the 2013 Concacaf Champions League semifinals.